Table of Contents

 The entrance costs €10.

 You can visit the theatre with a guide too.
-Click here to check out a pleasant evening guided tour of Taormina including the Ancient Greek Theatre.
+Click here to check out a pleasant guided tour of Taormina’s Ancient Theatre.

 Granitas at Bam Bar

 Bam Bar is famous and touristy but it doesn’t matter because the interior design is very cool and the granitas and brioche are some of the best you’ll find in Sicily.

 At Bam Bar they make their granitas with real ingredients instead of with only artificial flavoring, which is a common method.